Skip to main content

 Escalate only after verification

-If you still believe the use is unauthorized, contact BeatPass support with the match details.
+If you believe the use is unauthorised, contact BeatPass support with the match details.

 Covered Platforms